-Wave breaking in the regions in Fig. 6a (6b) force the positive (negative) polarity of the NAMI in accordance with the concepts developed in Section 4.
-For example, regions C3 and A3 correspond to to the so-labeled schematic configurations in Fig. 4 and project positively onto the NAO/NAM center of action near 65°N. This reinforces the zonal flow near 55°N, but decelerates the flow near 35°N for A3 and near 75°N for C3.
-Regions A5 and C5 (Fig. 6b) produce an opposite effect, projecting negatively onto the NAO/NAM center of action near 45°N and accelerating (decelerating) the zonal flow near 35°N (15°and 55°N, respectively).
+labeled schematic configurations in Fig. 4 and project positively onto the NAO/NAM center of action near 65°N. This reinforces the zonal flow near 55°N but decelerates the flow near 35°N for A3 and near 75°N for C3.
+Regions A5 and C5 (Fig. 6b) produce an opposite effect, projecting negatively onto the NAO/NAM center of action near 45°N and accelerating (decelerating) the zonal flow near 35°N (15° and 55°N, respectively).

-For the objectively identified regions, the sign of the correlation between the DJF-mean NAMI and the RWB indices (Table 1) generally follows logically from the direction of the influence derived from the above analysis.
-For example, A3 is positively correlated with the NAMI and anticyclonic RWB in region A3 is conducive to the positive polarity of the NAM (i.e., has a sea-level pressure anomaly that projects positively onto the EOF of the NAM and has a $\nabla \cdot \mathbf{E}$ anomaly pattern that forces the zonal wind anomaly pattern associated with the positive polarity of the NAM).
+For the objectively identified regions, the sign of the correlation between the DJF mean NAMI and the RWB indices (Table 1) generally follows logically from the direction of the influence derived from the above analysis.
+For example, A3 is positively correlated with the NAMI, and anticyclonic RWB in region A3 is conducive to the positive polarity of the NAM (i.e., has a sea level pressure anomaly that projects positively onto the EOF of the NAM and a $\nabla \cdot \mathbf{E}$ anomaly pattern that forces the zonal wind anomaly pattern associated with the positive polarity of the NAM).
 Following the pattern of reasoning given for A3 above, corresponding observations can be made about the sign of the correlations between the NAMI and anticyclonic breaking in the other A regions and cyclonic breaking in regions C2-C5.
 The positive correlation between C1 and the NAMI is an interesting exception.
-Considering the zonal extent of the positive sea-level pressure anomaly field associated with cyclonic breaking (see composite field in Fig. 3d), cyclonic breaking in C1 projects positively onto the NAM's Pacific center of action near 165° W (not shown).
-However, the associated $\nabla \cdot \mathbf{E}$ anomalies weaken the zonal wind in the darkly-shaded region to the northwest of C1 (Fig. 6a).
-This deceleration is adverse to the circulation pattern associated with the positive polarity of the NAM but is, at least in part, offset on a seasonal mean basis by the acceleration provided by increases in A1 during winters with above-average NAMI.
+Considering the zonal extent of the positive sea level pressure anomaly field associated with cyclonic breaking (see composite field in Fig. 3d), cyclonic breaking in C1 projects positively onto the NAM's Pacific center of action near 165°W (not shown).
+However, the associated $\nabla \cdot \mathbf{E}$ anomalies weaken the zonal wind in the darkly shaded region to the northwest of C1 (Fig. 6a).
+This deceleration is adverse to the circulation pattern associated with the positive polarity of the NAM, but it is, at least in part, offset on a seasonal mean basis by the acceleration provided by increases in A1 during winters with aboveaverage NAMI.

-Relative to the Atlantic RWB regions, the Pacific RWB regions in winter are less zonally-expansive (compare basins in Figs. 6a,b) have weaker correlation with the NAMI (Table 1), and are in some cases at odds in terms of their zonal wind forcing (e.g., A1 and C1 per the discussion above).
+Relative to the Atlantic RWB regions, the Pacific RWB regions in winter are less zonally expansive (compare basins in Figs. 6a,b); have a weaker correlation with the NAMI (Table 1); and are, in some cases, at odds in terms of their zonal wind forcing (e.g., A1 and C1 per the discussion above).
 The flow over the Pacific in winter is not conducive to RWB that forces the negative polarity of the NAM (compare the spatial coverage of dashed regions between the Pacific and Atlantic in Fig. 6b).
-These observations may provide a physical explanation for previous studies (Deser 2000; Ambaum et al. 2001) showing that the temporal coherence between Arctic and midlatitude circulation variability is stronger over the Euro-Atlantic area than over the Pacific, and that the correlations between the Pacific and Atlantic midlatitudes are weak within the context of the NAM.
+These observations may provide a physical explanation for previous studies (Deser 2000; Ambaum et al. 2001), showing that the temporal coherence between Arctic and midlatitude circulation variability is stronger over the Euro-Atlantic area than over the Pacific and Atlantic midlatitudes are weak within the context of the NAM.